irfanhakim-as/homelab-wiki/topics/pacman.md

 The package manager relies on the list of mirrors to download the latest packages.

+1. [Install](#install-software) the `reflector` package if it is not already installed on the system.

-1. Use `reflector` to update the system's mirror list and sort them by speed:
+2. Update the system's mirror list and sort them by speed:

     ```sh
     sudo reflector --latest 50 --protocol https --sort rate --save /etc/pacman.d/mirrorlist